On the bundle of Clifford algebras over the space of quadratic forms: Acknowledgment

 \section{Acknowledgment}

-The author would like to thank Rafa{\l} Ab{\l}amowicz for his interest and discussion, Robert Coquereaux for reading parts of the manuscript and numerous comments and suggestions, and LKJ for reading the manuscript and suggesting many corrections.
+The author would like to thank Rafa{\l} Ab{\l}amowicz for his interest and discussion, Robert Coquereaux for reading parts of the manuscript and numerous comments and suggestions, and my wife Laura for reading the manuscript and suggesting many corrections.
 Thanks are also due to Jacques Helmstetter for answering my questions and providing illuminating critical comments.